peteroupc/peteroupc.github.io/random.md

 A PRNG is a high-quality RNG if&mdash;
 - it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
 - its state length is at least 64 bits, and
-- it either satisfies the _collision resistance_ property or is significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".
+- it either satisfies the _collision resistance_ property or has a period (maximum size of a "random" number cycle) at or close to 2<sup>N</sup>, where N is its state length.

 The high-quality PRNG's state length SHOULD be at least 128 bits, and the PRNG need not be perfectly equidistributed.